MuhammadDF/comp423-course-notes/docs/tutorials/rust-setup.md

 1. Visual Studio Code (VS Code): Download and install it from [here.](https://code.visualstudio.com/)
 1. Docker installed: Required to run the dev container.
 [Get Docker here.](https://www.docker.com/products/docker-desktop)

+!!! note
+    For this tutorial, you do not need to install anything other than VSCode, Docker and Git.
+You should not install Rust.
+That is the role of the dev container!

 ---

 ## Part 1: Project setup (Setting up your directory, Git, and Github)

 ### Step 1: Creating a directory and a local Git Repository
-- Open you terminal or command prompt
+- Open you terminal or command prompt.
-- Create a new directory
+- Create a new directory:
 ``` bat
 mkdir rust-dev-cont
 cd rust-dev-cont